tiffoknee/van_wemos/readme.md

 Next steps:

-- add a threshold temp/humidity at which the fans turn on
+- add a threshold temp/humidity at which the fans turn on DONE
-- add a button that turns fans on/off/auto
+- add a button that turns fans on/off/auto DONE
-- add a button to cycle LED effects
+- add a button to cycle LED effects DONE
-- make wifi a hotspot
+- make wifi a hotspot ON HOLD
-- add known wifi networks, connect to these and upload data where available
+- add known wifi networks DONE

+- connect to these and upload data where available
+- make LEDs more interesting. respond to button
-- log and display data
+- post data to influxdb
+- return LEDs to current settings after fan feedback